Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Inapproximability on DAGs Para-NP-Hardness

-Since a capacity-preserving subgraph always contains an \prob{MED} (which might be quite large), \prob{MCPS} can be approximated on sparse graphs by simply returning an arbitrary feasible solution (i.e., a set of edges such that the corresponding subgraph satisfies the capacity requirement for every vertex pair).
+Since a capacity-preserving subgraph always contains at least as many edges as an \ac{MED} (which might be quite large), \prob{MCPS} can be approximated on sparse graphs by simply returning an arbitrary feasible solution (i.e., a set of edges such that the corresponding subgraph satisfies the capacity requirement for every vertex pair):

-\begin{observation} Every feasible solution for a connected \prob{MCPS} instance is an $\nicefrac{m}{n-1}$-approximation. \end{observation} \begin{proof} Every feasible \prob{MCPS} solution must contain at least as many edges as an \prob{MED} to ensure a capacity of $1$ for all vertex pairs~$(u,v)$ where $v$ is reachable from $u$.
-An \prob{MED} of a connected graph is also connected.
+\begin{observation} Every feasible solution for a connected \prob{MCPS} instance is an \rdel{$\nicefrac{m}{n-1}$}$\nicefrac{m}{(n-1)}$-approximation. \end{observation} \begin{proof} Every feasible \prob{MCPS} solution must contain at least as many edges as an \ac{MED} to ensure a non-zero capacity for all vertex pairs~$(u,v)$ where $v$ is reachable from $u$.
+An \ac{MED} of a connected graph is also connected.
 Thus, an optimal \prob{MCPS} solution contains at least $n-1$ edges whereas a feasible one contains at most all~$m$~original~edges. \end{proof}